-Once a student is able to identify a possible topic, he/she should be in contact with a faculty member who shows common interests or is willing to guide the student in the early exploration of the issue.
+Once you are able to identify a possible topic, you should be in contact with a faculty member who shows common interests or is willing to guide the student in the early exploration of the issue.
 This contact most often, but not necessarily, occurs during the capstone course.
 At times, when enrollment may not be sufficient for the capstone course to be offered as a class, a preliminary meeting with the M.L.S. director to discuss a possible faculty thesis director is required.
-Once a faculty member is assigned, the student begins to have regular contact with the thesis project director.
-The regularity and means (e.g., face to face, email, skype, etc.) are at the discretion of the faculty member and student.
+Once a faculty member is assigned, you begin to have regular contact with the thesis project director.
+The regularity and means (e.g., face to face, email, skype, etc.) are at the discretion of the faculty member and you.

 The length of the thesis project should be approximately 30-50 pages of written text, not including the appendices, works cited or tables.
 The number of sources used is determined as appropriate by the thesis director.
 Any acceptable style can be used as appropriate to the thesis subject.
 An abstract will be required, but should not be more than 150 words and is a brief descriptive summary of the thesis.
 It should state the problem being investigated, the method of investigation, the results obtained and the conclusion reached.